getsentry/sentry-go/README.md

 Want to join our Sentry's `community-golang` channel, get involved and help us improve the SDK?

-Do not hesistate to shoot me up an email at [kamil@sentry.io](mailto:kamil@sentry.io) for Slack invite!
+Do not hesitate to shoot me up an email at [kamil@sentry.io](mailto:kamil@sentry.io) for Slack invite!